LautaroMartVillalba/L-Boot-API/README.md

 # LBootAPI
 ### About this project
-Were createn to improve my knowledge with Data Base management, EndPoint creating, security configuration, errors resolution and development using Spring Framework.
+Were created to improve my knowledge with Data Base management, EndPoint creating, security configuration, errors resolution and development using Spring Framework.
 ___
 ### How it works?
-- An user was registered with an specific role.
+- A user was registered with a specific role.
-- The user are persisted in the DataBase (PostgreSQL).
+- The user is persisted in the DataBase (PostgreSQL).
-- By his role, the user are available to access to some EndPoints.
+- By his role, the user is available to access to some EndPoints.
 ___
 # Explanation and conventions
 ## Entities